Family urges others to get vaccinated after bride-to-be dies of covid: ‘Misinformation killed her’

 Wendell and Eskew were supposed to get vaccinated later that month, but days before, she began feeling ill.
 She could not stop coughing, Eskew told NBC News.
 About a week after her symptoms started, she went to the hospital for treatment.

-As the wedding date approached, it became clearer that Wendell would not be able to make it down the aisle.
+As the wedding date approached, it became clear that Wendell would not be able to make it down the aisle.
 Five days before the planned ceremony, doctors placed her on a ventilator.
 Relatives told their social media followers about the grim realities of her covid hospitalization.

 “Please consider getting vaccinated for I would never want any family or friends to endure what is happening to my niece right now and to her family and friends,” Wendell’s aunt Denise Picicci posted on Facebook.
 “No one can visit, no one to hold her hand and talk to her and give her encouragement to fight this.”